mnater/Hyphenopoly/docs/Coping-with-hyphenation-errors.md

     }
 });
 ````
 In the example above, Hyphenopoly.js will never hyphenate the word "desert" and will hyphenate the words "dictionary", "dictionaries" and "blogosphere" at the positions marked with a hyphen-minus.
 Exceptions are case-sensitive.
-The example above will not work for capitalized words (e.g. "desert").
+The example above will not work for capitalized words (e.g. "Desert").

 __pro:__
 -   one place for all exceptions